 Belle Isle Park

-Belle Isle Park is being transformed into a key neighbourhood park within the emerging Lions Gate Village.
+Belle Isle Park is being transformed into a key neighbourhood park within Lions Gate Village.

 Temporary park open

 A temporary public space at the future Belle Isle Park is now open for all to enjoy until the permanent Belle Isle park is complete.
 We are currently in detailed design phase.